tim-hub/fuse-example-using-parse/README.md

 ## Fuse version
 This example was produced with Fuse (beta) v0.8.4.

+And there is another repo with newer v0.12.4 at: https://github.com/tim-hub/fuse-tutorial-project/tree/master/Lesson13UsingParse

 ## Branches
 The "finished product" is on the `master` branch, and the template I started with in the video is on the `starting-template` branch.